Shopify Software Engineer Interview: The Full Process, Decoded

 The goal is to find out whether you're a three-dimensional person, not a list of technologies.

 • Impact: did your work actually move anything?
-They want specifics, not vague influence.
+Specifics, not vague influence.

-• Self-awareness: can you name a genuine mistake and say what you learned from it?
+• Self-awareness: can you name a real mistake and say what you actually changed?

 Before the interview, write out five moments that genuinely shaped how you work.
 Not your greatest hits.
 Turning points.
 A failure that changed how you operate.
 A decision that looked wrong at the time.
 A project where you cared more than the role required.